Qarik-Group/concourse-tutorial/docs/index.md

 1. Install [Docker](https://www.docker.com/community-edition).
 2. Install [Docker Compose](https://docs.docker.com/compose/install/#install-compose) if not included in your Docker installation.
-3. Deploy Concourse using Docker Compose:
+3. Start Docker
     ```plain
+    systemctl enable docker
+    systemctl start docker
+    sudo docker info
+    ```
+    You should not et an error message.
+4. Deploy Concourse using Docker Compose:

+    ```plain
     wget https://raw.githubusercontent.com/starkandwayne/concourse-tutorial/master/docker-compose.yml
     docker-compose up -d
     ```
-    Following are the issues could face during windows
+    Following are the issues could face:

     a)      For windows amd issue . please follow below steps.
                 - Right click Docker instance
                 - Go to Settings -> Daemon  -> Advanced -> Set the "experimental": true
                 - Restart Docker
                 - Switch to Linux container and restart the docker

+    b)      For Linux, you may need to use ```sudo docker-compose up -d```

 ### Test Setup